kkholst/mets/README.md

 ## Examples: Fixed time modelling for recurrent events

-We can fit a log-link regression model at 2 yeas for the expected number of events observed before dying (using IPCW adjustment)
+We can fit a log-link regression model at 2 years for the expected number of events observed before dying (using IPCW adjustment)

 ```{r}